UjjwalSharma01/PollSay/README.md

 - Additional security measures, such as captcha verification and unique identifiers for voters.
 - Dynamic addition of poll options for increased flexibility.

-## Contributing

-We welcome contributions to PollSay!
-If you'd like to contribute, feel free to fork the repository, make your changes, and then submit a pull request.

 ## Contact

 If you have any questions or feedback, please feel free to contact us.
 We'd love to hear from you!